Other methods for concentration measurement

 - Specificity of the application: The type of substances to be measured and the complexity of the solution.

-- Accuracy and sensitivity: Required precision and ability to detect a minimum concentration.
+- Accuracy and sensitivity: Required precision and ability to detect a minimum of concentrations.

-- Speed and throughput: Need for fast measurement results and ability to handle large sample volumes.
+- Speed and throughput: Need for quick measurement results and ability to handle large sample volumes.

 - Cost efficiency: Acquisition and operating costs of the equipment as well as maintenance requirements.